 Freedom of Choice

 Children move through the Primary curriculum propelled by their own curiosity.
 The teacher is trained to engage children in all areas of the curriculum and to guide the child to approach materials to further the child’s learning.
 Each classroom has a complete set of Montessori materials available to the children at all times.

 Maria Montessori believed “what the hand does the mind remembers.”
 The primary classroom is designed to teach through hands-on materials and experiences!
 Children explore through concrete understanding building into an abstract experience through tangible lessons such as sandpaper letters, bead chains, moveable alphabet, and sensorial works.

 The Montessori curriculum for three to six year olds is an all encompassing one.
 Practical Life and Sensorial materials help the child develop the ability to concentrate, enhance motor development and recognize similarities and differences using all of the senses.

 Language materials offer the child hands-on materials that lead to incremental gains in skills.
 Visual matching, work, sandpaper letters, the moveable alphabet guide the child through varying levels of abstraction, leading to an “explosion” into reading.

 Math materials are a sequential introduction into the world of mathmatics.
 Hands-on materials teach the child basic counting, symbol and quantity recognition, skip counting, how the decimal system works and culminates with addition and subtraction.

 Cultural materials offer the child knowledge in the areas of geography, history, science, art, music, and how other people live.
-Communication skills and problem solving are important components of our program.
-An introduction to Spanish is also integrated into the Primary Program.
-The children learn to garden and care for our flock of chickens.
+Communication skills and problem-solving are important components of our program.